T0lst0v/T0lst0v/README.md

 ## Hi, there!

 I'm Tolstov Serghei, or just Srge - full stack web Developer.
 Still in a beginning of my journey...
-Right now I'm heavili focusing on Node.js aand React
+Right now I'm heavily focusing on Node.js and React

 ### Get In Touch\_